GfSE/SpecIF/documentation/02_Concepts.md

 SpecIF can be used in at least two different application scenarios.

 ### Data exchange
-It can be used as data exchange format, to exchange PLM data between diffrent tools used in the product life cycle.
+It can be used as data exchange format, to exchange PLM data between different tools used in the product life cycle.

 A typical example is the discipline of requirements engineering: A requirements engineer wants to provide a specification to a supplier or a customer for review.
 With SpecIF the requirements engineer can export the specification contents to a SpecIF file and send it to the different stakeholder.
 The stakeholder can then open or import the SpecIF data with his own SpecIF-supporting tools, make some additions or comments and send the result back to the requirements engineer.
 Because of the clear defined syntax and semantics of SpecIF, no manual work for data mapping or data integration is necessary.